-Note: When using bind type "Simple" you need to specify the Bind like When using bind type "NTLM" you need to specify Bind cn=administrator, cn=users, dc=domain, dc=name.DN like DOMAINNAME\username.
+Note: When bind "Simple" need specify the Bind DN like using type you to When using bind type "NTLM" you need to specify Bind cn=administrator, cn=users, dc=domain, dc=name.DN like DOMAINNAME\username.

 The LoginName attribute is the attribute that holds the loginname.
 It can be changed to your needs.